bologer/anycomment.io/readme.txt

 **Fixes:**

 * Fixed issue when on mobile devices attachments icon was too small to click on
+* Fixed issue when it was not possible to load or add comments for custom post types, #292

 = 0.0.69 – 06.11.2018 =